 After 60 days you’ll have to settle for store credit.

-Ask the Reader: What has been your experience with the Sephora return policy?
+Ask the Reader: What has been your experience with their return policy?

 By Kyle James